Vicken-Ghoubiguian/openWeather/README.md

 // import the 'openWeather' module... var openWeather = require('openWeather');

-// definition of the wished city and country as hashtable...
+// definition and configuration of the wished city and country as hashtable (in this example, we will take the french capital Paris' weather)... var weatherReferencesHashTable = new Object();
+weatherReferencesHashTable["Paris"] = "FR";

+//
 ```

 <a name="a_useful_links"></a>